-Like many other recent developments, carbon capture is part of a new set of procedures that are collectively known as geoengineering, the purpose of which is to alter the climate to counteract the effects of global warming by targeting one of the chief greenhouse gases.
-The technology has existed for some time, but it has only been in recent years that it has been proposed as a means of combatting climate change as well.
+Like many other recent developments, carbon capture is part of a new set of procedures that are collectively known as geoengineering.
+The purpose of these procedures are to alter the climate to counteract the effects of global warming, generally by targeting one of the chief greenhouse gases.
+The technology has existed for some time, but it has only been in recent years that it has been proposed as a means of combating climate change as well.

 Currently, carbon capture is most often employed in plants that rely on fossil fuel burning to generate electricity.
-This process is performed in one of three basic ways – post-combustion, precombustion and oxy-fuel combustion.
+This process is performed in one of three basic ways – post-combustion, pre-combustion and oxy-fuel combustion.
 Post-combustion involves removing CO2 after the fossil fuel is burned and is converted into a flue gas, which consists of CO2, water vapor, sulfur dioxides and nitrogen oxide.

-These gases are fed into flasks where they are treated with amine (which binds with the CO² but not hydrogen); the mixture is then heated, causing the CO² to rise where it can be collected.
+These gases are then fed into flasks where they are treated with amine (which binds with the CO² but not hydrogen); the mixture is then heated, causing the CO² to rise where it can be collected.
 In the final process (oxy-fuel combustion), fossil fuel is burned in oxygen, resulting in a gas mixture of steam and CO².
 The steam and carbon dioxide are separated by cooling and compressing the gas stream, and once separated, the CO² is removed.

 The results of these processes have so far been encouraging, with up to 90 % of CO² being removed from emissions.
 The worry however is that some these processes add to the overall cost and energy consumptions of power plants.
 However, researchers are developing new techniques which they hope will reduce both costs and consumption.